 - 1. In the case of marriage, not later than the first day of the first month beginning after the date on which the completed request for enrollment is received; - 2.
-In the case of an Eligible Dependent's birth, as of the date of birth; or - 3. in the case of an Eligible Dependent's adoption or placement for adoption, the date of the adoption or placement for adoption.
+In the case of an Eligible Dependent's birth, as of the date of birth; or - 3. in the case of an Eligible Dependent's adoption or placement for adoption, the earlier of the date the petition for adoption is filed, or the child is placed in the adoptive home.